nus-cs5250/25s/docs/asg1/task-kbuild.md

 For more information on the different categories, please check [this page](https://www.kernel.org/category/releases.html).

-In this semester, we will work with the latest stable release when the course begins, which is Linux 6.12.9.
+In this semester, we will work with the latest mainline release when the course begins, which is Linux 6.13.
 You can find the repository for the mainline tree at
 <https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git>
 and the repository for the stable tree at